edewit/nxtcm-components/.github/REVIEW_PROCESS.md

 **Example comment:**
 ```
-@qe-team-member - Could you please pull this locally and manually test the new wizard step?
+@jloss-redhat - Could you please pull this locally and manually test the new wizard step?
 Specifically, I'd like you to verify:
 1. The form validation works correctly
 2. The submit button enables/disables as expected